 Research in the Department of Human Evolutionary Biology asks the question "Why are humans the way we are?" using evolutionary and comparative approaches to human biology and behavior.
 The faculty view several major, interrelated research questions as most important to the study of human evolutionary biology.
-First, what selective forces operated at different times in primate and human evolution, including today, to make humans the way we are behaviorally, anatomically, physiologically, and genetically?
+First, what selective forces operated at different times in primate and human evolution, including today, to make humans the way we are behaviorally, psychologically, anatomically, physiologically, and genetically?
 Second, what are the genetic versus environmental underpinnings of the human phenotype- both behavioral and physical-- in terms of fixed differences from other primates and of polymorphic differences that vary among humans?
-Third, how do the evolutionary bases of important aspects of human biology interact with social and cultural factors in shaping problems we currently face such as violence, overpopulation, and disease?
-In order to address these questions, the department seeks to include and integrate many subfields including behavioral ecology of human and non-human primates, genetics and genomics, developmental and functional anatomy, paleontology, and physiology.
+Third, how do the evolutionary bases of important aspects of human biology interact with social and cultural factors in shaping problems we currently face such as violence, poverty, overpopulation, and disease?
+In order to address these questions, the department integrates theoretical and metodological tools from other sciences as needed; these currently include behavioral ecology of human and non-human primates, genetics and genomics, developmental and functional anatomy, paleontology, physiology, systems biology, psychology, economics and anthropology.
 We also incorporate laboratory and field-based research.

 The objective of the PhD program is to provide students with comprehensive training taking a strongly evolutionary and comparative approach to human adaptations and their evolution.
 Faculty research spans a broad range of approaches aimed at understanding the evolution of humans and their closest primate relatives.
-Our interdisciplinary approach includes field and/or laboratory programs in endocrinology, human behavioral biology and ecology, ape behavioral ecology and biology, human and primate paleobiology, experimental biomechanic and developmental anatomy, and the genetics and genomics of humans and primates.
+Our interdisciplinary approach includes field and/or laboratory programs in endocrinology, human behavioral biology and ecology, ape behavioral ecology and biology, human and primate paleobiology, experimental biomechanic and developmental anatomy, experimental physiology, microbiology and metagenomics, cultural evolution, primate comparative cognition, and the genetics and genomics of humans and primates.

 The graduate program in human evolutionary biology is a PhD degree program.
 There is no terminal masters degree program in human evolutionary biology.
 Students apply to and are admitted to the doctoral degree program only.